 We do sell packaged beef from the farm when available - call for availability and pricing.

-Bulk Order prices are based on carcass weight.
+Bulk Order prices are based on carcass weight, sorry prices will have to go up for next year.

 Processing is not included in bulk order prices but we will deliver to a processor in the county at no charge and out of the county for a small fee to cover fuel ($50.00).